 Classic Lemon Cheesecake is a special occasion dessert easy enough for any day.
 This New York Style cheesecake is fabulously creamy with a bright fresh lemon flavor!
 It's like spring in a springform pan!

-Preheat the oven to 350F Line a 9 inch springform pan with a circle of parchment paper on the bottom.
-You can also line the sides with strips of parchment paper ~ this helps to prevent cracking as the cake cools.
+Preheat the oven to 350F.
+Lightly spray a 9 inch springform pan and line with a circle of parchment paper on the bottom.
+Line the sides with strips of parchment paper ~ this helps to prevent cracking as the cake cools.
 Note: if you have any worry about your pan leaking, wrap the outside tightly with foil.

 Bake the crust for 8 minutes.
 Set aside to cool.

 Put the sugar in a food processor and process with the lemon zest until the sugar is pale yellow and all the zest is incorporated.
 This will take under a minute.

 Put your lemon sugar in a stand mixer fitted with the balloon whisk and blend with the cream cheese, and flour until well combined.
 Note: you can do this with electric beaters if you prefer.